teppokoivula/VersionControl/README.md

 =======================================

 Version Control Module For ProcessWire CMS/CMF.
-Copyright (c) 2013-2014 Teppo Koivula
+Copyright (c) 2013-2015 Teppo Koivula

-This module uses hooks provided by ProcessWire to catch page edits, finds out which fields were changed and attempts to store those values for later use.
+This module uses hooks provided by ProcessWire to catch page edits and stores history data in a series of custom database tables, so that it can be later retrieved, reviewed, and restored.

 Note that at module settings you can define which specific fieldtypes and fields to track and for which templates tracking values should be enabled.
 Right out of